squintz/notes/_posts/2023-01-25-libopencm3-usb-cdc-vs-arduino.md

 }
 ```

 I know right!
 I was shocked too that the Arduino code to print hello world over USB was this simple.
+Now I know the hardware is fine.